 Oh, and Collins is from Phoenix, Arizona.
 That too.
 In fact, he's so Phoenix that our interview gets delayed due to a flash flood, which is the AZ version of heavy traffic on the 405 for Angelenos and blizzards for Chicagoans.
 Even for music that is thoroughly obsessed with geography, where even a few city block difference can completely redefine how an artist is seen, Collins is Phoenix to the core.

 What it means to be from Arizona though is far hazier.
 Ever since he was young Collins was obsessed with New York City, and in many ways still is.
 "Growing up, even being a shorty watching Ninja Turtles, I always wanted to live in that city," he said during our interview.
 "My favorite show is Seinfeld, I watch it religiously.
 It's just what I've always wanted to be surrounded by.
 I have a song where I say, 'Manhattan the mission once the world catch my rhyme spell.
 Skyscraper, 12th floor, next to Seinfeld.'"

-That love for the Big Apple lead to a year long trip crashing at a friend's place in Bed-Stuy and travelling through the DMV.
+That love for the Big Apple led to a year-long trip crashing at a friend's place in Bed-Stuy and traveling through the DMV.
 East coast vibes were appropriately soaked in, songs like "Brooklyn Basement" were written, but ultimately he had to return to the only home he'd ever known.
 It may seem counter-intuitive to leave one of the world's entertainment epicenters to go back to a state that has yet to ever see an elite rapper emerge from its borders, and in many ways it is.

 "The problem with artists out of Arizona is that you can pinpoint their influences, what they're trying to do," Collins explained.
 "So it's like a non-authentic version of what the industry already has.
 The rest of the world doesn't want to hear that from Arizona."